alabou/NMOS-MatroxOnly/NMOS With Privacy Encryption.md

 ## Node Reservation

-When [Node Reservation](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20Node%20Reservation.md) is used along with the Privacy Encryption Protocol (PEP) an additional `key_xcl` parameter is used in the key derivation process.
+When [Node Reservation](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20Node%20Reservation.md) is used along with the Privacy Encryption Protocol (PEP), an additional `key_xcl` parameter is used in the key derivation process.

-The privacy_key MUST be derived from a Pre-Shared Key (PSK), a key generator (key_generator), a key version (key_version), a Perfect Forward Secrecy shared secret (key_pfs) and a Node Reservation shared exclusive key using a KDF in counter mode as per NIST.SP.800-108Rev1 section 4.1.
+The privacy_key MUST be derived from a Pre-Shared Key (PSK), a key generator (key_generator), a key version (key_version), a Perfect Forward Secrecy shared secret (key_pfs), and a Node Reservation shared key using a KDF in counter mode as per NIST.SP.800-108Rev1 section 4.1.

 ### 128-bit key derivation (PSK is 128 bits):
 ```privacy_key = CMAC(PSK, AB || key_generator || key_version || key_pfs || key_xcl)```